-There are many different disorders and diseases that can affect the brain, but many of them share risk factors.
-Here are several ways to keep your brain healthy:
+There are many different disorders and diseases that can affect the brain.
+Many of them share risk factors.
+According to the Alzheimer’s Association, there is emerging evidence suggesting that there are preventive measures you can take to maintain brain health.
+Here are several ways to keep your brain healthy.

-Studies have shown that one drink per day for women and two for men (especially red wine) can protect against dementia.
-However, heavy alcohol use and binge drinking can cause dementia, stroke, and brain aneurysm.
+Studies have shown that one drink per day for women and two for men can protect against dementia.
+Heavy alcohol use and binge drinking, however, can cause dementia, stroke, and brain aneurysm.

-Those include levels of blood pressure, cholesterol, and blood sugar.
+Important numbers to watch include blood pressure, cholesterol levels, and blood sugar levels.
 High blood pressure and cholesterol levels and poorly controlled diabetes are all associated with Alzheimer's disease, brain aneurysm, and stroke.
-One way to lower blood pressure and cholesterol is to reduce the amount of sodium and increased the amount of fiber in your diet.
+You can lower blood pressure and cholesterol by reducing the amount of sodium and increasing the amount of fiber in your diet.

-Arteriosclerosis (hardening of the arteries) is associated with stroke, brain aneurysm, and dementia.
-In addition, many other heart problems, including arrhythmia, valve defects, and heart infections, increase stroke risk.
-If you show signs of heart disease your doctor may recommend daily aspirin therapy to reduce your heart attack and stroke risk.
+Hardening of the arteries (arteriosclerosis) is associated with stroke, brain aneurysm, and dementia.
+In addition, many other heart problems like arrhythmia, valve defects, and heart infections can increase stroke risk.
+If you show signs of heart disease, your doctor may recommend daily aspirin therapy to reduce your heart attack and stroke risk.

-Fruits, vegetables, nuts, and fish contain high amounts of nutrients like antioxidants and fatty acids.
-Antioxidants are chemicals in fruits and vegetables that protect cells from damage caused by free radical oxygen in the body.
-Omega-3 fatty acids are chemicals found in large quantities in nuts (especially walnuts) and fatty fish such as salmon and sardines.
+Fruits, vegetables, nuts, and fishcontain high amounts of nutrients like antioxidants and fatty acids.
+According to AARP, antioxidants are chemicals in fruits and vegetables that protect cells from damage caused by oxygen free radicals in the body.
+Omega-3 fatty acids are chemicals found in large quantities in nuts and fatty fish such as salmon and sardines.
 Fatty acids help reduce blood pressure and cholesterol levels and may reduce brain inflammation and aid in brain function.

-Keeping the brain sharp by interacting with others and engaging in intellectually stimulating activities has been found to prevent and slow the progression of Alzheimer's disease.
+Keeping the brain sharp by interacting with others and engaging in intellectually stimulating activities have been found to prevent and slow the progression of Alzheimer's disease.